Nikitapls/Collections/README.md

 `Collections.xcframework` supports integration via Swift Package Manager starting from the `0.2.0` version.

 Follow these steps to import the Swift package:
-1. In Xcode, install the Google Mobile Ads Swift Package by navigating to File > Add Packages....
+1. In Xcode, install the Collections Swift Package by navigating to File > Add Package dependencies....
 2. In the prompt that appears, search for the Collections GitHub repository:
 ```
 https://github.com/nikitapls/Collections